nielsvm/purge/README.md

 queue can technically be left out of the process entirely, it will be required in the majority of use cases.

+###### Statistics tracker
+The statistics tracker keeps track of queue activity by actively counting how many items the queue currently holds and how many have been deleted or released back to it.
+This data can be used to report progress on the queue and is easily retrieved, the data resets when the queue is emptied.

 #### Invalidations
 Invalidations are small value objects that **decribe and track invalidations** on one or more external caching systems within the Purge pipeline.
 These